nabilalibou/online_bci_mi/README.md

 common artifacts and noise:
 - Re-referencing monopolar scalp-recorded-EEG signals using an average reference montage.
 - Removing the mastoid channels from the analysis.
-- Applying a band-pass filter between 2 Hz and 50 Hz and a notch filter on 60 Hz.
+- Applying a band-pass filter between 2 Hz and 50 Hz.
 Filters have to be zero-phase (linear phase and delay compensation).
 - Rejection of eye blinking, eye movements, heartbeat and muscle artifacts with Independent Component Analysis (ICA) algorithm.
 Independent component labelling is automatically done using [MNE-ICALabel](https://github.com/mne-tools/mne-icalabel).